karafka/karafka/README.md

 ##### Karafka controller custom worker

+ - *worker* - Class name - name of a worker class that we want to use to schedule perform code

 Karafka by default will build a worker that will correspond to each of your controllers (so you will have a pair - controller and a worker).
 All of them will inherit from **Karafka::Workers::BaseWorker** and will share all its settings. **Karafka::Workers::BaseWorker**.

 Karafka::Workers::BaseWorker inherits from [SidekiqGlass::Worker](https://github.com/karafka/sidekiq-glass), so it uses reentrancy.
 If you want to use it, you should add *after_failure* method in the controller as well.